OmriMan/Search-Engine-Wiki/README.md

 # Advanced Topics in Programming - Maze Game GUI
-Implementation of the GUI part of the Maze Game for ATP course in SISE department of BGU University.
+Implementation of a search engine on all of english Wikipedia dump files (6 million +) as part of the Information Retrieval course of SISE department of BGU University.

 ![image](https://user-images.githubusercontent.com/66309521/125794350-f2e9c519-284d-49cf-a030-7d9f05db64b6.png)